andrasq/node-qconfig/Readme.md

 sections of `qconfig.conf`, or via the `preload` and `postload` properties of the constructor options.

-As of version 1.7.0, all environments implicitly preload `default` and postload `local`.
+As of version 1.7.0, environments without a specified inheritance hierarchy preload `default` and postload `local` for more convenient `config` compatibility.
-This behavior does not apply to environments that explicitly specify their own preload or postload dependencies.
+This behavior does not apply to environments that explicitly specify their own preload or postload dependencies:  if a hierarchy is specified explicitly, those and only those layers will be loaded.
 To turn off auto-loading `default`, define an empty preload list.
 To turn off auto-loading `local`, define an empty postload list.

     // configure environment `bare` to not load `default` or `local` var load = require('qconfig/load')
     var config = load('bare', { preload: { bare: [] }, postload: { bare: [] } })

-As of version 1.7.0, environments without a specified inheritance hierarchy preload `default` and postload `local` for more convenient `config` compatibility.
-If a hierarchy is specified explicitly, those and only those layers will be loaded, without built-in defaults.

-If a top-level environment is not configured, it elicits a warning message.
+If the top-level environment being loaded is not configured, it elicits a warning message.
 If a dependency is not configured, it is silently ignored.

-The base set of environments are `development`, `staging`, `production` and `canary`.
+The built-in default set of environments are `development`, `staging`, `production` and `canary`.
-Each preloads `default` and postloads `lovcal`.  `canary` also preloads `production`.
+Each preloads `default` and postloads `local`.  `canary` also preloads `production`.
+This behavior can be overridden with qconfig.conf or `load` options.

 ### Configation File Formats